Skip to content

 Processing:

-1. Construct EdgeIndex key prefix from source, table, direction, and index
+1. Construct EdgeIndex key prefix from source, table, direction, index

 5. Apply pagination (limit, offset)